greg-raven/Uncommon-Sense/_posts/2021-02-08-a-test-for-freedom.md

 ---
-title: 'A test for freedom'
+title: "A test for freedom"
 layout: post
 categories:
 - individualism